-Bully sticks are a popular natural treat for dogs, but what are bully sticks, really?
-Are they healthy for dogs?
+FBully sticks are a popular natural treat for dogs, but what are bully sticks made of, really?
+Are bully sticks safe for dogs?
 Should you be feeding your dog bully sticks?
 Could they be potentially harmful to your dog (and you, too)?
 Read on to find out what bully sticks are and what benefits or harm they may cause for your dog.

-What Are Bully Sticks and What Are They Made Of?
+What Are Bully Sticks and What Are Bully Sticks Made Of?

 We're going to address the elephant in the room right off the bat: bully sticks are made from bull penises.
 What!?!?!
 Yep you read correctly.
 Because of this, they are a single-ingredient product that is 100% natural and is a safer alternative to rawhide chews.
 In terms of size, there are small (6”) bull sticks from steers all the way up to much larger bulls.

 What's in a name?
 Would a Bully stick by any other name still... well, you get the idea.
-There are many variation of bully sticks on the market, so you may have been giving your dog this healthy treat without even realizing it.
+There are many variation of bully sticks on the market, so you may have been giving your dog this healthy, grass fed cattle treat without even realizing it.
 Here are some other popular names for bully sticks:

 - bull sticks